Skip to main content

 • In the read-only mode, the wallet application does not store the wallet's private key and, consequently, cannot sign transactions.

-• Users may use a read-only wallet to interact with Hathor blockchain to strengthen the protection of its private keys.
+• Users may use a read-only wallet to interact with Hathor Network to strengthen the protection of its private keys.

 • Once using their wallets in read-only mode, a user will need another component in its wallet system to store its private keys and sign its transactions.